Shane-Bath/Movember_9-s_golf/README.md

   ![Mobile navigation bar](/assets/readme-images/mobile-nav.jpg)

-  The navigation bar and logo went through a few iteration and was source of a number of issues for me attempting a responsive design.
+  The navigation bar and logo went through a few iteration and was a source of a number of issues for me attempting a responsive design.
 I attempted several styles, including hamburger, with and without java script, drop down menu and a button style.
-In the end i settled on this simple button style.
+In the end I settled on this simple button style.

 ### Colours
   The main colors will be black and white The Navigation bar transitions from white to a grey (#f7f7f7) and border-bottom of dark grey (#808080).